ACINQ/eclair/README.md

 **Eclair** is a scala implementation of the Lightning Network.
 Eclair is french for Lightning.

 This software follows the [Lightning Network Specifications (BOLTs)](https://github.com/lightningnetwork/lightning-rfc).
-Other implementations of BOLTs include:
+Other implementations include:
 - [lightning-c]
 - [lit]
 - [lnd]